Chokolove/factored-test/README.md

-# Star Wars Character Explorer 🌌
+# Star Wars Character and Film Explorer 🌌

-Explore Star Wars characters by name with real-time filtering and pagination.
+Explore Star Wars characters by name with real-time filtering and pagination and film explorer!.

 ## Getting Started